byterubpay/byterub-site/_posts/2017-10-22-overview-and-logs-for-the-dev-meeting-held-on-2017-10-22.md

 **\<fluffypony>** moneromooo: too sophisticated
 **\<fluffypony>** lol
 **\<endogenic>** Lol
-**\<fluffypony>** that said, I have received several messages from people who are quite concerned that Monero is not private
+**\<fluffypony>** that said, I have received several messages from people who are quite concerned that ByteRub is not private
 **\<surae>** well
 **\<fluffypony>** oh - there's also this fun article: https://bitsonline.com/monero-exploit-threatens-privacy/
 **\<fluffypony>** lol